ramakrishnajoshi/NoSaveChat/docs/github-actions-and-ci-cd.md

 This document provides an overview of how GitHub Actions is used for automation, Continuous Integration (CI), and potentially Continuous Deployment (CD) within this project.

+## CI/CD Pipeline

+A CI/CD Pipeline is the automated sequence of steps (the "assembly line") that takes code from a developer's commit all the way to being built, tested, and potentially deployed.

 ## General Uses of GitHub Actions

 GitHub Actions is a powerful automation platform built into GitHub.
 It allows developers to automate workflows directly within their repository based on events like code pushes, pull requests, issue creation, or scheduled times.
 Common uses across different companies include: